forestbelton/blog/posts/2018-03-09-zhegalkin-polynomials.markdown

 Coefficients of Zhegalkin polynomials are in $\mathbb{Z}/2\mathbb{Z}$, which represents the set of integers modulo 2.
 Thus, $\mathbb{Z}/2\mathbb{Z}$ has two elements: one that represents 0 and another for 1.
-Addition and multiplication have been replaced with boolean [AND](https://en.wikipedia.org/wiki/Logical_conjunction) and [XOR](https://en.wikipedia.org/wiki/Exclusive_or), respectively.
+Multiplication and addition have been replaced with boolean [AND](https://en.wikipedia.org/wiki/Logical_conjunction) and [XOR](https://en.wikipedia.org/wiki/Exclusive_or), respectively.
 For example, the polynomial
 $x^2 + x + 1$ represents the boolean operation $\left(x \land x\right) \oplus x \oplus 1$